+As of March 31, 2005 5 (1 Millions of yen)

+Acquisition Consolidated balance Net unrealized

-A As of September 30, 2005 ( Millions of yen) Acquisition cost Consolidated balance sheet amount Net unrealized gains Unrealized Unrealized 602 811 209 gains 209 losses
+cost sheet amount gains Unrealized Unrealized

+gains losses

+3,628 3,832 204 300 95

-Net unrealized gains on other money held in trust of 124 million yen (after deducting 85 million yen in deferred tax liabilities from the above 209 million yen in net unrealized gains) are included in "Net unrealized gains on other securities."
+Net unrealized gains on other money held in trust of 121 million yen (after the deduction of 83 million yen in deferred tax liabilities from the above 204 million yen in net unrealized gains) are included in "Net unrealized gains on other securities."

-36. "Japanese government bonds" as a sub-account of "Securities" include 9,921 million yen of unsecured loaned securities for which borrowers have the right to sell or pledge.
+36. Japanese government bonds as a sub-account of Securities include 8,774 million yen of unsecured loaned securities for which borrowers have the right to sell or pledge.

-As for the unsecured borrowed securities for which SMBC has the right to sell or pledge and the securities which SMBC purchased under resale agreements, that are permitted to be sold or pledged without restrictions, 2,002,583 million yen of securities are pledged, and 217,437 million yen of securities are held in hand as of the interim consolidated balance sheet date.
+As for the unsecured borrowed securities for which SMBC has the right to sell or pledge and the securities which SMBC purchased under resale agreements, that are permitted to be sold or pledged without restrictions, 467,647 million yen of securities are pledged, and 192,791 million yen of securities are held in hand as of the consolidated balance sheet date.

 - 37. Commitment line contracts on overdrafts and loans are agreements to lend to customers up to a prescribed amount, as long as there is no violation of any condition established in the contracts.
-The amount of unused commitments was 37,859,678 million yen, and the amount of unused commitments whose original contract terms are within one year or unconditionally cancelable at any time was 33,042,642 million yen.
+The amount of unused commitments was 37,440,642 million yen, and the amount of unused commitments whose original contract terms are within one year or unconditionally cancelable at any time was 33,204,890 million yen.
 Since many of these commitments are expected to expire without being drawn upon, the total amount of unused commitments does not necessarily represent actual future cash flow requirements.
-Many of these commitments include clauses under which SMBC and other consolidated subsidiaries can reject an application from customers or reduce the contract amounts in the event that economic conditions change, SMBC and other consolidated subsidiaries need to secure claims, or other events occur.
-In addition, SMBC and other consolidated subsidiaries may request the customers to pledge collateral such as premises and securities at the time of the contracts, and take necessary measures such as monitoring customers' financial positions, revising contracts when need arises and securing claims after contracts are made. - 38.
-Effective April 1, 2005, SMFG applied "Accounting Standards for Impairment of Fixed Assets" ("Opinion Concerning Establishment of Accounting Standard for Impairment on Fixed Assets" issued by the Business Accounting Council on August 9, 2002) and "Guidelines on Implementation of Accounting Standard for Impairment of Fixed Assets" (Guidelines on Implementation of Business Accounting Standard No.6, issued on October 31, 2003).
-As a result, net income before income taxes decreased by 9,997 million yen compared with the former method.
+Many of these commitments include clauses under which SMBC and other consolidated subsidiaries can reject an application from customers or reduce the contract amounts in the event that economic conditions change, SMBC and other consolidated subsidiaries may request the customers to pledge collateral such as premises and securities at the time of the contracts, and take necessary measures such as monitoring the customers' financial positions, revising contracts when need arises and securing claims after contracts are made. - 38.
+Information on projected benefit obligation and others at this fiscal year-end is shown as follows: